Exit poll predicts Conservative majority

 Video

-Huw Edwards announces that the combined BBC, ITV and Sky exit poll suggests that Boris Johnson is on course for a majority.
+Huw Edwards announces that exit polling suggests Boris Johnson is on course for significant gains.

 -